peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Exceptions:</b>

  * System.FormatException:
+The parameter  <i>str</i>
-The parameter "str" is not a correctly formatted number string.
+ is not a correctly formatted number string.

 <a id="FromString_string_int_int"></a>
 ### FromString